 - … and much more

-The lens of your headlight can also play a big part in the output of the headlight bulb.
-For example, if you have neglected your lens and allowed it to become cloudy from the UV rays, the output may be different to what is advertised by the headlight bulb brand.
-Therefore, we highly recommend using a headlight restoration kit or DIY method of cleaning your headlights for maximum light output.
+The lens of your headlight can also change the color of the light outputted from the bulb.
+For example, if you have neglected the lens and have allowed it to become cloudy from the UV rays, the output may be distorted as the beams passes through the lens.
+If this is the case, we highly recommend using a headlight restoration kit for maximum light output.

 How To Install Halogen Bulbs

 Replacing your halogen headlight bulbs is far easier than replacing LED, HID or xenon bulbs.
 In most cases, fitting halogen headlight bulbs can be as simple as the following steps:

 - Turn all lights off and then open the bonnet.